aermosina86-sudo/fontanadelnettuno/gaps.md

 This means that searching only by name can be misleading.
 A resource may contain the words **“Fontana del Nettuno”** in its label, but it may not refer to the specific monument in Bologna selected for this project.

-Query 7 made this problem clearer.
-It showed that one resource labelled **“Fontana del Nettuno, detta del Gigante”** is connected to **BOLOGNA**, while another resource labelled simply **“Fontana del Nettuno”** is connected to **ROMA**.

 ### Evidence from the SPARQL queries

 Query 1 showed that there are multiple resources containing the expression **“Fontana del Nettuno.”** This already suggested that the name is not unique in the dataset.

-Query 7 then helped distinguish between similar resources by checking place-related information.
-The relevant results were:

 ```text
 Fontana del Nettuno, detta del Gigante → BOLOGNA